Tillomorrow/tillomorrow/README.md

 - do pixel arts

 ## [ contact ]
-nothing yet, i'll return with a twitter account later

-## [ business stuff ]
-for business inqueries: tilloofmorrow@gmail.com
+for casual chitchat: none for now for business inquiries: tilloofmorrow@gmail.com